Guest blog by Dante Benedettini JD, MBA

 The Plan for Change

-I started by putting in place a compliance program to assist with minimizing overall legal risk and exposure for the companies.
+I started transforming a corporate legal department by putting in place a compliance program to assist with minimizing overall legal risk and exposure for the companies.
 We uncovered long lead times to turn around fairly simple things like contract and NDA reviews.
 And because all the companies were run separately, there was no centralized control.

 The Right Solution